btcpayserver/woocommerce-plugin/readme.txt

 5. The settings screen for this plugin

 == Changelog ==
+= 2.2.10 - 2016-06-06 =
+* Added - Support for WooCommerce Basic and Advanced Order Numbering

 = 2.2.9 - 2015-12-02 =
 * Fixed - Small issue with the initialization of the notification url